World-Class Expertise, Delivered Where You Live

 To ensure that you will benefit from surgery, our multidisciplinary team will first determine whether you have other conditions that commonly occur in addition to TBM and need to be treated.
 If surgery is recommended, we will help you make an appointment for further evaluation at BIDMC.

-Payment for the virtual clinic ANN CK WITH ADNAN
+Payment for the virtual clinic

 This is a self-pay plan.
 Insurance does not cover the cost of a virtual visit.